 There are many wonderful organizations doing their best to make sure as many Philadelphians as possible are able to enjoy a hot meal this Thanksgiving — and they need some helping hands.

-Rock Ministries will also be hosting their annual Thanksgiving community meal at their church in Kensington.
-They invite folks to volunteer for a shift to serve food, and you can also contribute to the meal by donating desserts, bottled water, serving trays and to-go containers.
+Kensington’s Rock Ministries hosts their annual Thanksgiving community meal, November 28 from noon to 4pm, with volunteer shifts from 10:45am to 5pm.
+(Register here.)
+You can also contribute to the meal by donating desserts, bottled water, serving trays and to-go containers.

 Unable to volunteer in person, but still want to do your part for the big meal?
-Philly House — formerly known as Sunday Breakfast Rescue Mission — launched their annual Prepare a Plate Thanksgiving fundraiser, which will cover the cost of meals and the construction of an outdoor heated lounge for people to enjoy on Thanksgiving day.
-Start fundraising as an individual, join a team or simply make a donation.
+Philly House — formerly known as Sunday Breakfast Rescue Mission, the longest running shelter for men in the city — is asking for monetary donations during their annual Prepare a Plate drive, which raises funds to feed hundreds on Thanksgiving Day.

 And consider contacting a food bank near you to see if they’re in need of volunteers.
 This guide from Philabundance is a great resource for finding local organizations you can support.

-Got unused food after the big meal?
-Schedule a food pickup with Philly Food Rescue of Share Food Program, an organization that fights food insecurity and waste by distributing food through their expansive network of local nonprofits, after-school centers and food pantries.
-Learn more about becoming a food donor, what you can donate and scheduling a pickup with Philly Food Rescue by downloading their app.
+Got unused, unopened food after the big meal?
+Schedule a food pickup with Philly Food Rescue of Share Food Program, which fights food insecurity and waste by distributing food through its expansive network of local nonprofits, after-school centers, and food pantries.
+Learn more about becoming a food donor, what you can donate, and scheduling a pickup with Philly Food Rescue by downloading their app.

 Holidays can be an especially isolating time for those in assisted living facilities.
-Find a nearby facility (this directory is a great start), address your letters to ‘any resident,’ then get started writing cards or having kids make colorful artwork.
-Be sure to send your letters with ample time to arrive before the Thanksgiving holiday.
+Find a nearby facility (this state-run directory is a great start; here are facilities in Philadelphia), address your letters to ‘any resident,’ then get started writing cards or having kids make colorful artwork.

-Your in-laws may drive you nuts, your siblings may be a lot to handle, but spending time with friends and family (and framily!) can be an invaluable way to give back to yourself.
+Your in-laws may drive you nuts; your siblings may be a lot to handle; let’s not even get started on your aunt and uncle, but spending time with friends and family can mean more to them than you’ll ever know, especially over the holidays.

 Photo by Joel Muniz on Unsplash